cimasim89/flat-file-creator/README.md

      * `options.throwErrors` is set to false.
      */
     default?: Date | Moment | string | null

+    /**
+     * An optional description of the field.
+This can be used both for in-line
+     * documentation/reference and also to produce better error messages.
+     */
+    desc?: string
   }

 // This is a discriminated union of all field spec types